romech/max-ent-networks/README.md

 Author: *Roman Aleksandrov*

-Title: *"Development of a Link Reconstruction Method for Multiplex Networks"*
+Title: *"Development of a Link Reconstruction Method for Multiplex Networks"*, (University of Amsterdam, 2021).

-*University of Amsterdam, 2021*

 A pdf link will be added later.

+Note that there is another Python package [NEMtropy](https://github.com/nicoloval/NEMtropy) which is probably a better solution for out-of-the-box single-layer network reconstruction.

 ## Data